 Whether you're just in need of a change, looking for your new neighborhood spot or want to stay ahead of the curve when it comes to the next big restaurant trend, the city is always delivering with new food destinations.

-Here's a look at some upcoming and recent openings that offer a little variety for your dining life.
+Here's a look at some recent openings that offer a little variety for your dining life.

 THE CHEAP(ER) EATS